-When requesting a motorcycle insurance quote, make sure to let the provider know about all the bikes that you own.
-Many bike enthusiasts own multiple vehicles.
+When requesting a motorcycle insurance quote, make sure to let the provider know if you own more than one.
+Many motorcycle enthusiasts own multiple bikes.
 Some may be vintage models.
 Some may even be trikes.
-You can make your life simpler but including all of them on one motorcycle insurance policy even if you only ride some of them occasionally.
+You can make your life simpler but including all of them on one motorcycle insurance policy, even if you only ride some of them occasionally.

 Part of motorcycle ownership is the pride that comes from bike modifications.
 Any change that you make post-manufacture is something that needs to be shared with your insurance carrier, from engine guards to tinted windshields.
 Whether you make the change for mechanical or aesthetic reasons, they may be factored into your motorcycle insurance quote, and generally this means your premium will be higher.
 If you make the change after your coverage begins, you still need to inform your carrier.

 It can be devastating to see your bike damaged after an accident.
-Scrapes, bent pegs, broken shocks, and paint scratches are just a few of the things that may need to be repaired.
-With collision coverage, your insurer will cover the cost of all repairs after your deductible.
-If your bike is beyond repair, it will also cover total replacement.
+Scrapes, bent pegs, broken shocks and paint scratches are just a few of the things that may need to be repaired.
+With collision coverage, your insurance should cover the cost of all repairs after your deductible.
+If your bike is beyond repair, it may also cover total replacement.

-Motorcycle theft is a real risk that bike owners face.
-Easier to steal than a car, thieves can swiftly disable locks and ride away on your vehicle without raising much suspicion.
+Motorcycle theft is a real risk.
+Easier to steal than a car, thieves can swiftly disable locks and ride away on your bike without raising much suspicion.
 Protect your investment with comprehensive coverage.
-This type of insurance pays for damages when your bike is vandalized, stolen and even damaged by wildlife or natural causes such as storms and floods.
+This type of insurance pays for damages when your motorcycle is vandalized, stolen and even damaged by wildlife or natural causes such as storms and floods.
 In this case, the word comprehensive does not mean full, so you still will need separate liability protection.
 Leased and financed bikes will require this kind of coverage.

 Even on the calmest of rides, you can experience an unexpected issue such as a flat tire, failed battery or lack of oil.
-In addition to your insurance policy, make sure you pickup motorcycle Roadside Assistance from AAA.
-For an annual fee of $30, eligible Plus and Premier AAA members can get battery jump-starts, emergency tire inflations and towing for your ride.
-Visit AAA.com/Motorcycle for more information.
+In addition to your insurance policy, make sure you pick up motorcycle Roadside Assistance from AAA.
+Eligible Plus and Premier AAA members can get battery jump-starts, emergency tire inflations and towing for your ride.
+Learn more.